Old Grain Roads

 The last day begins with a riding up and down the hilly terrain of the Batova River valley.
 Take a look at the Ak Yazala Baba tekke, a tomb of a medieval Sufi preacher in the village of Obrochishte (former Tekke).
 Cycle the open, flat countryside until arriving at Varna Winery for tasting of the delicious local brands.
 After that ride across the Baltata riverine forest and the neighboring Albena seaside resort.
 Catch the picturesque coastal road along the bay of Balchik.
 Our final stop is the city of Balchik which used to be the key seaport of the grain trade of the region.
 The city is ancestor of the antique Dionysopolis and major tourist attraction of Dobruja.
 Be careful not to miss the exclusively rare temple of Kybele with a lot of marble statues.
 The town still keeps the Mediterranean spirit with its architecture of white Balchik limestone, renowned in Ottoman times.
 See the summer palace of Queen Mary of Romania and the Botanical Garden which is a real jewel in southeastern Europe.

-- Bike without helmet (Helmets at your disposal by renting - 5 Euro a day)
+- 24-gear lightweight trekking Bike without helmet (Helmets at your disposal by renting - 20 Euro per tour)

 - Accommodation during the tours at family run hotels and guest houses, spa and other hotels at the quality of 3 stars including breakfasts